-All pupils from Year 3 are issued with their own personal Google school e-mail addresses.
+All pupils in Years 3-6 are issued with their own personal Google school e-mail addresses.
 Access is via a personal login, which is password protected.
 Pupils should be aware that email communications are monitored.
+Senso.cloud is employed by the school as a way of monitoring all managed Chromebook devices offering keystroke recognition and tracking.

 There is strong anti-virus and firewall protection on our network.
 Spam emails, certain websites and certain attachments should be blocked automatically by the email system.
 Pupils should immediately report, to any member of staff, the receipt of any communication that makes them feel uncomfortable is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
 Pupils must report any accidental access to materials of a violent or sexual nature directly to any member of staff.
 Deliberate access to any inappropriate materials by a pupil will lead to the incident being recorded on their file and will be dealt with under the school's Behaviour Management Policy.
 Pupils should be aware that all internet usage via the School's systems and its wi-fi network is monitored.